SpinachR/research_ideas/README.md

     In this line of work (wide neural net and neural tangent kernel), parameters in a wide NN are shown to stay close to their initialization during SGD.

-19. Using Pre-Training Can Improve Model Robustness and Uncertainty
+19. Learning to Learn from Noisy Labeled Data.
+    A meta-learning update is performed prior to conventional gradient update.
+Meta-learning based noise-tolerant training to learn from noisy labeled data without human supervision or access to any clean labels.
+Rather than designing a specific model, we propose a model-agnositc training algorithm.
+    The key idea is *a noise-tolerant model should be able to consistently learn the underlying knowledge from data despite different label noise.*
+    Meta-learning: learning update rule of a learner; finding weight initializations that can be easily fine-tuned or transferred.
+MAML trains model parameters that can learn well based on a few examples and a few gradient descent steps.

+    For SGD, some network parameters are more tolerant to label noise than others.
+    a. for each mini-batch, we generate a variety of synthetic noisy labels on the same images, we update the network parameters using one gradient update.
+    b.
+Then, we enforce the updated network to give consistent predictions with a teacher model unaffected by the synthetic noise.

 20. Learning from Noisy Labels with Distillation
+    Use an auxiliary model (trained on small clean dataset as guidance), or use distillation guided by knowledge graph.

 21. Learning from noisy large-scale datasets with minimal supervision
 22. Learning with Bad Training Data via Iterative Trimmed Loss Minimization

     It is useful in poorly curated datasets, irrelevant samples (out-of-distribution), as well as backdoor attacks.

     Based on the observations: the evolution of training accuracy is different for clean and bad samples.
 Repeat (a) selecting samples with lowest current loss. (b) retraining a model on only these samples.

 23. Gradient regularization improves accuracy of discrimative models
 24. Robust learning with jacobian regularization
-25. CleanNet: Transfer learning for scalable image classification training with label noise
+25. CleanNet: Transfer learning for scalable image classification training with label noise: use one 'prototype' or 'representative sample' to represent one class, use this prototype to identify if it is noise or not.
 26. Symmetric Cross Entropy for Robust Learning with Noisy Labels
     DNN with cross entropy exhibits overfitting to noisy labels on some 'easy' classes, while suffers on some other 'hard' classes. **class-biased: some classes overfitting, some class underfitting**.
 In addition, a low test accuracy (underfitting) on hard classes is a barrier to high overall accuracy (poor performance is not only caused by overfitting).
     Dimensionality-driven: DNN first learns simple representation via dimensionality compression and then overfit to noise labels via dimensionality expansion.